inf112-v19/LwjglApplicationConfiguration/Deliverables/Oblig5.md

    - What we are most satisfied with in the game is the graphics.
    It is very different from the other groups, with its colorful and slightly childish design.
-   It's similar to the kind of graphics one can find in mobile games, and helps stress down the players, even though the stress level can be high when their robots are running out of lives.
+   It's similar to the kind of graphics one can find in mobile games, and helps reduce stress for the players, even though the stress level can be high when their robots are running out of lives.
    - If we were to further develop the project, the first priority would be to improve the multiplayer functionality.
 Having the opportunity to play over the Internet,